radianttouch25/urban-shield-hydrogen/README.md

 ## How can I deploy this project?

+This project is deployed using GitHub Pages.
+The deployment is automated through GitHub Actions workflow that builds and deploys the site whenever changes are pushed to the main branch.

-This project can be deployed using services like Netlify, Vercel, or Firebase Hosting.
+You can also deploy this project using services like Netlify, Vercel, or Firebase Hosting.

 ## Custom domain setup